Germany and NATO urge Russia to de-escalate on Ukraine border | DW | 18.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Chancellor Olaf Scholz and NATO Secretary-General Jens Stoltenberg said Russia faces severe consequences if it invades Ukraine.
-Stoltenberg has invited Russia and NATO for talks to address concerns on both sides.
+Chancellor Olaf Scholz and NATO Secretary-General Jens Stoltenberg say Russia faces severe consequences if it invades Ukraine.
+Stoltenberg has invited Russia for talks to address concerns on both sides.

 Servicemen take part in the military drills held by motorized infantry units of Russia's Southern Military District